lakeFS is distributed as a single binary encapsulating several logical services:

 See the S3 API Reference section for information on supported API operations.

-The Swagger (OpenAPI) Server exposes the full set of lakeFS operations (see Reference).
+The Swagger (OpenAPI) server exposes the full set of lakeFS operations (see Reference).
 This includes basic CRUD operations against repositories and objects, as well as versioning related operations such as branching, merging, committing and reverting changes to data.

 See the roadmap for information on future plans for storage compatibility.

+Graveler handles lakeFS versioning by translating lakeFS addresses to the actual stored objects.
 To learn about the data model used to store lakeFS metadata, see the data model section.

 The Auth service handles creation, management and validation of user credentials and RBAC policies.